deepjs/deepjs/DOCS/backgrounds-and-flatten.md

 ```

-Remarque : Any protocole that provide js objects should work. (as json:: if you load a related store - see [protocoles](./stores/native-protocoles-and-stores.md))
+Remarque : Any protocol that provide js objects should work. (as json:: if you load a related store - see [protocols](./stores/native-protocols-and-stores.md))

 ## Internal inheritance example